 - If a fire breaks out, evacuate the machine in the following way: - Stop the engine by turning the key switch to the OFF position if there is time. - Use a fire extinguisher if there is time. - Exit the machine. - In an emergency, if the cab door or front window can not be opened, break the front or rear window panes with the emergency evacuation hammer to escape from the cab.
-Refer to the explanation pages on the Emergency Evacuation Method in the operator's manual.
+Refer to the explanation pages on the Emergency Evacuation Method.